Convert text to numbers with ArcGIS Arcade

 8. Click Done.

 The map reappears.
 The Styles pane lists the Total Value (numeric) expression as the chosen attribute.
-Counts and Amounts (size) has been selected as the default style for the numeric values returned by the expression.
+Counts and Amounts (color) has been selected as the default style for the numeric values returned by the expression.

 Map and styles pane